synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 Objective of the project is to use esp32s3 arduino to enable voice commands from Alexa for the XGIMI projector.

-## Project built uisng Visual Stuido Code and PlatformIO extension.
+## Project built uisng Visual Stuido Code and PIOArduino extension.

-The code is built on PlatformIO  (Visual Studio Code Extension - https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide)
+The code is built on PIOArduino (Visual Studio Code Extension - https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide)
 It uses the latest 'Arduino Release v3.2.1 based on ESP-IDF v5.4.2' framework with the V14 toolchain-xtensa-esp-elf for gcc++23 version support

 The code used hybrid build it builds ## espidf and ## arduino libs using the folling in the platformio.ini (Note it uses PIOarduino packages NOT PlatfomIO arduino packages)